Gija people: Country

 The Gija's traditional territory consisted of an estimated 12,500 mi2, on Salmond, Chamberlain, and Wilson rivers.
 The western boundary ran up to the foothills of the Bluff Face Range.
 They also lived and hunted around the upper Margaret River, above the Ramsay Range gorge.
 Their easternmost lands ran as far as Halls Creek and Alice Downs.
 Sites associated with the Gija are Macphee Creek, as far north as Sugarloaf Hill, the Durack Range, Lissadell and Turkey Creek Station, Fig Tree Pool and the headwaters of Stony River.

-History of contact
+Massacres

+In July 1886, during the Kimberley gold rush, a group of prospectors conducted a punitive expedition against the Gija in response to the spearing death of miner Fred Marriot.
+A contemporary diary entry by New Zealand prospector George Hales recorded that the prospectors "bailed up a large number of blacks in a gully who showed fight, they proceeded to slaughter them with repeating rifles" and that "a great many were killed, some say at least a hundred".
+Oral history accounts from Gija sources agree that a large-scale massacre took place at a site known as Spear Gully and suggest that Marriot was killed for abducting a woman or providing poisoned flour.

 The last known massacre of the Gija people took place at Bedford Downs Station in 1924, when, according to Gija tradition, Paddy Quilty and others at the Bedford station took tribesmen off the station and fed them food laced with strychnine.
 The corpses of those killed were then heaped up and burnt on a funeral pyre to eliminate traces of the killings.